Kong/terraform-provider-konnect/docs/resources/gateway_custom_plugin_schema.md

 ### Required

 - `control_plane_id` (String) The UUID of your control plane.
-This variable is available in the Konnect manager
+This variable is available in the Konnect manager.
 - `lua_schema` (String) The custom plugin schema; `jq -Rs '.' schema.lua`.

 ### Read-Only